TV Tropes is 149% Funded

 - Another reason the original Jesus story, and the Messianic Archetype in general is so powerful.
 We have the Roman government, which is hated as a general rule, taking it out on the its subjects (which includes the nation of Judea).
 The Jewish leaders in turn as kings and Temple officials exert authority on their subjects, and basically everyone is miserable from this trickle-down.
 Finally, at the end of this cycle, you have this healer/prophet who is used as a scapegoat.
 Rather than deny it, he takes the punishment.

-- This is, in essence, how bad karma works in Buddhism.
+- This is, in essence, how bad karma works in Buddhism, although it's explicitly outlined that it will bite you in the ass one day.

 - Oracle Of Tao is the trope namer of this.
 Oddly enough, despite being given an explanation of this, it is not actually carried out in the game.